sohoffice/swagger-down/README.md

 swagger-down doesn't support swagger 2.0, there's a number of options supporting it.
 So we just decided not to re-invent the wheel.

+It is also more useful when processing YAML spec file.
+The application outputs markdown and it's a lot natural to write markdown in YAML than it is in JSON.
+The 2 are perfect match.
+However, JSON spec file is still supported, just the output may be less pretty.

 Output Document
 ---------------